I worked from home last year – what can I claim?

 Incur additional expenses as a result of working from home

-To claim a deduction for expenses you incur when working from home you need to:
+To claim a deduction for expenses you incur when WFH you need to:

 use one of the methods set out below to calculate your deduction; and